Last updated: December 30, 2018

-All About ZIP files
+All About ZIP Files, Compression, Encryption, and Alternatives

 File size is expensive.
 We forget that sometimes because we buy personal computers with 5- or 10-times as much disk space as we will ever need.
 For most individual users, disk space isn't expensive.